andreavitaletti/IoT_short_course/docs_src/docs/day2.md

 * Download the code from Wokwi.
 It is also available on [https://github.com/andreavitaletti/IoT_short_course/tree/main/src/simulator](https://github.com/andreavitaletti/IoT_short_course/tree/main/src/simulator)
 * The easiest way it to use the [Arduino IDE](https://support.arduino.cc/hc/en-us/articles/360019833020-Download-and-install-Arduino-IDE)
+* Since we are using the ESP32, you have to follow these [intructions](https://randomnerdtutorials.com/installing-the-esp32-board-in-arduino-ide-windows-instructions/)